Tap and GO with PRESTO!

 Will my PRESTO E-Ticket show how much time is left in my travel window?

-Yes, once you activate your E-Ticket, the app will display the time your travel window expires and a countdown timer at the bottom of the activated E-Ticket screen.
+Yes, once you activate your E-Ticket, you can travel for up to 2 hours.
+The app will display the time your travel window expires, and a countdown timer at the bottom of the activated E-Ticket screen

 Can I use a PRESTO E-Ticket to travel with a friend or family member?